2023-24 Corporate information

 - identifying safety deficiencies, as evidenced by transportation occurrences;

-- reporting publicly on our investigations and findings in relation thereto.
+- reporting publicly on investigations and findings in relation thereto.

 Operating context: conditions affecting our work

 The TSB operates within the context of a very large and complex Canadian and international transportation system.
 Many Canadian and foreign organizations are responsible for, and involved in, improving transportation safety.
 The TSB does not have any power or authority to direct others to implement its recommendations or to make changes.
 The Board must therefore present its findings and recommendations in such a manner that compels others to act.
-This implies ongoing dialogue, information sharing and strategic coordination with many organizations such as Transport Canada, the National Energy Board and the Canadian Coast Guard.
+This implies ongoing dialogue, information sharing and strategic coordination with industry stakeholders and federal regulators such as Transport Canada, the National Energy Board and Department of Fisheries and Oceans.
 The TSB must also engage industry and foreign regulatory organizations in a similar fashion.
-Through various means, the TSB must present compelling arguments that will convince these “agents of change” to allocate resources and take action in response to identified safety deficiencies despite their many other competing priorities.
+Through various safety communications including investigation reports, safety concerns, safety letters and recommendations, the TSB presents compelling arguments grounded in fact to drive action on the part of those positioned to best implement change.

 The TSB's volume of activities is influenced by the number, severity and complexity of transportation occurrences, none of which can be effectively predicted.
 This uncertainty poses certain challenges with respect to the planning and management of TSB resources.